-I still remember when Master Toddy came up to me at the start of an afternoon training session on 17th January 2012 and told me that I’d be fighting exactly one month later.
+I still remember when my trainer came up to me at the start of an afternoon training session on 17th January 2012 and told me that I’d be fighting exactly one month later.
 He said it as if it was no big deal at all, but to me it was huge.
 I’d always expected to need to spend months and months doing extensive training to possibly ready for a fight, and wondered how I could possibly be ready for this one in just one.
 Although I’d first started training one year earlier, it hadn’t been consistent.
 I’d spent patches of time here and there training in between working and travelling, so hadn’t been able to gain much skill in that time.
-In fact, after I’d started training with Master Toddy, I’d realise that the previous gyms I’d been to had taught me barely anything at all in comparison to him.
+In fact, after I’d started training at my current gym, I’d realise that the previous gyms I’d been to had taught me barely anything at all in comparison.
 So, in reality, I only really had less than two months of training in total to prepare myself.
 Even at that time, I knew that no matter how long I was to spend training for it, I would never feel ready.
 I just needed to get in the ring, see how it felt, and go from there.
-There was, of course, the lingering question of whether I would have some sort of terrible experience and be put off after the first one, but I already knew that wouldn’t be the case.
+There was, of course, the lingering question of whether I’d have a terrible experience and be put off after the first one, but I already knew that wouldn’t be the case.

-On the day, I didn’t experience any of the pre-fight nerves that I expected, I just wanted to get it done.
+On the day, I didn’t experience any of the pre-fight nerves that I expected.
+I was just eager to get it done.
 Although, one concern that I did have, and I think this is a common one for fight virgins, was my cardio.
 I was worried about totally losing my self-control and exhausting myself too early on in the fight.
 When it came to it, each time I went back to the corner, I felt like I was going to die.
-Well, that might be a slight exaggeration, but I’d never known exhaustion like that before.
+That might be a slight exaggeration, but I’d never known exhaustion like that before.
 I think the adrenaline of the situation drained the energy from me more quickly than it should have.